 Competing in, or seriously testing your skills in Highpower requires that you invest some money in an accurized rifle and match ammo, a decent spotting scope and a few other accouterments.
 Examples of low-end prices include match grade AR-15s that start around $1,200 and “good-enough” spotting scopes at $200 (you’ll also need a scope stand tall enough for shooting offhand, about $175).
 A shooting coat provides stability, and you’ll very rarely see a shooter without one; about $150.
 Those are your major expenses.
 Of course, used stuff abounds as shooters upgrade their equipment, so you don’t have to pay full price for new gear.

 Many Highpower shooters started as Juniors in their local gun club’s Smallbore (.22 rimfire) programs, then graduated to Highpower.
-Wickenburg, AZ has the only high school Highpower Juniors program left in the country that I know of, (and you can help fund their efforts here) and those youngsters are serious competition.
+Wickenburg, AZ has the only high school Highpower Juniors program left in the country that I know of, and those youngsters are serious competition.

 I was lucky to start with a Navy team back in the ‘80s, which supplied everything I needed to shoot their National Match (NM) M14s.
 When that ended and AR-15s started getting heavy barrels and faster twists to shoot heavier bullets, I bought one because the AR is considerably less expensive than a NM M1A (civilian M14).
 I accrued other gear one piece at a time and upgraded as I was financially able.